Marty-Schaub/arcade/README.md

 https://fonts.googleapis.com/css?family=Coda.

 ## Installing
-This is a browser based game and requires installation on a webpage.
+This is a browser based game.
+To play the game on your machine, download the zip file from the github repository indigorave/arcade.
+Extract all the folders and files in to a folder.
+Open the index.html file using your preferred browser.

 ## Versioning
 Version 1.0